gabeochoa/break-ross/idea.md

 - Road difficulty based on distance from starting area
 - Pathfinding for square movement along roads

+#### NPC Cars and Traffic System
+- NPC cars drive around on roads to make the city feel alive
+- NPC cars are visible but do not reveal fog of war
+- Traffic simulation with red lights and stop signs (using data from OpenStreetMap dataset)
+- NPC cars follow traffic rules (stop at red lights, yield at stop signs)
+- Adds atmosphere and makes the world feel more dynamic and lived-in

 #### Economy
 - Currency earned from mapping roads (distance-based)
 - Currency earned from discovering new areas